teiid/teiid-syndesis/README.md

 mvn install -Pimage [-DskipTests]
 ```

-Once the above build is done, it will replace the existing `syndesis-dv` instance with lastest one that has been just built with your latest changes.
+Once the above build is done, it will replace the existing `syndesis-dv` instance with latest one that has been just built with your latest changes.

 ### Avoid updating with remote instance when working locally
 When working in the development mode, the server image will automatically will be replaced with one in the Docker repo in 15 minutes, to avoid it run the following on your OpenShift after above installation.